bootscore/bootscore/README.md

 ### Issues
 If you find a bug or have a feature idea, you're welcome to open an [issue](https://github.com/bootscore/bootscore/issues).
 Please check [closed issues](https://github.com/bootscore/bootscore/issues?q=is%3Aissue+is%3Aclosed) first to avoid duplicates.

-### Newsletter
+### Blog & Twitter
-For important updates read the [blog](https://bootscore.me/category/blog/) and subscribe to the [newsletter](https://bootscore.me/category/blog/#newsletter).
+For important updates read the [blog](https://bootscore.me/category/blog/) and follow us on [Twitter](https://twitter.com/_bootscore).
 You will be informed if there is something new you should know.

 ### Pull requests